cairo-book/cairo-book/src/ch02-02-data-types.md

 The main way to use Boolean values is through conditionals, such as an `if` expression.
 We’ll cover how `if` expressions work in Cairo in the [Control Flow][control-flow] section.

+[control-flow]: ch02-05-control-flow.md

 ### String Types

 Cairo doesn't have a native type for strings but provides two ways to handle them: short strings using simple quotes and ByteArray using double quotes.

 #### Short strings

-A short string is an ASCII string where each character is encoded on one byte (see the [ASCII table](https://www.asciitable.com/)).
+A short string is an ASCII string where each character is encoded on one byte (see the [ASCII table][ascii]).
 For example:

 - `'a'` is equivalent to `0x61`
 - `'b'` is equivalent to `0x62`